eduardofischermath/homemade_financial_instruments/ISSUES.md

 the "correct" path/address
 iii) a third option to restrict input to a node which fits either of the previous descriptions (i and ii)

+## ISSUE #0025py OPEN

+The following can be implemented on a new class (a subclass of dict), be implemented as a method of a "StringBox" object, or even as a separate thing.
+The ideas here are related to ISSUE #0020py.

+Given a dict, can prepare a representation which is a box of strings.
+For example,
+a: 10
+b: 45.25
+path: llr

+The colons might be forced to be aligned or not.
+The resulting box has certain dimensions.
+There could be options like for example abbreviating some of the keys or limiting the floats to a number of decimal places.

+Another functionality could be try to make the best representation possible conditioned to setting a limit for the number of columns (i. e. number of chars in each string of the box).

+The goal is to prepare good (and personalizable) boxes from dicts, and use them when printing a tree (in particular a FrozenBinaryTreeOfDicts).

+## ISSUE #0026py OPEN

+Consider implementing recombinant trees (as defined on Baxter and Rennie's book "Financial Calculus").
+That is, for any vertex, taking left then right child yields the same node (or None) than taking right then left child.

+Path information can be given as a tuple of length two.
+The first is the number of left child operations, the second the number of right child operations.
+This also allows to compute the family of parents (in the case exactly two parents) of a node; this is done by subtracting 1 from either of the items of the tuple.

+## ISSUE #0027py OPEN

+Consider creating a class TrioOfNodes, which stores a parent node and its two children (in the context of a binary tree), possibly as the values of a dict.

+This class can be used to do operations which alter the nodes, such as propagate_formula_up and propagate_formula_down, without having to verify the nodes have the correct relationship (because this is would be done in a previous step than the formula propagation).

+(On the other hand, which other information does a TrioOfNodes has which is not the parent node itself?)

+## ISSUE #0028py OPEN

+An idea for printing a tree, specially good for when the data are dicts or otherwise good things to represent in boxes of strings.
+Below how a example with simple/minimal boxes (no decorations around the data) could look like:
+a: 1
+b: 100
+|___L___a: 100
+|       b: 10000
+|       |___L___a: 300
+|               b: 30000
+|       |___R___a: 400
+|               b: 40000
+|___R___c: 2
+        |___L___c:20
+                |___L___c: 200
+                |___R___c: 2000

+The top is root, and the children are indicated in a more or less natural way (L and R indicate left or right).
+Note the tree does not need to be perfect.

+Note that every single line is dedicated to a single node (and for nodes whose data is a dict, each line corresponds to a single key).

+The "tab" space in the example is 8 but it can be changed according to a method/function argument in the implementation.

+There can also be an option for whether the left or right child comes on top.

+## ISSUES #0029py OPEN

+Maybe the Formula (including the FormulaOnDicts wrapper) needs to be made to either accept only non-keyword/non-made arguments or accept only keyword/named arguments (in both inputs and outputs).

+This can be done by subclassing (leaving the superclass non-initializable).